acoutts/chainlink-bitcoin-adapter/README.md

 # Prerequisites

-Make sure you have a btcd instance sync'd and the RPC enabled.
+Make sure you have a btcd instance sync'd on mainnet and the RPC enabled.
 You an get btcd here: https://github.com/btcsuite/btcd

 To enable the RPC, ensure there's a `rpcuser` and `rpcpassword` defined in your `btcd.conf` file.

 You will also need a copy of `rpc.cert` from the btcd instance to be specified with the `BTCD_RPC_CERT` environment variable when running the adapter.

-### Configuration (btcd)

-Make sure the instance of btcd you're sending RPC requests was sync'd with the following configuration options enabled:
+Finally, make sure the instance of btcd you're sending RPC requests is sync'd with the following configuration options enabled:

 ```
 txindex=1
 addrindex=1
 ```

-### Contract Usage
+# Contract Usage

 To use this adapter on-chain, find a node that supports this adapter and build your request like so: